qiwang-katherine/qiwang-katherine.github.io/_publications/2025-05-wp-ai-masters.md

 ---
-title: "Does AI Reduce Employer Reliance on Master's Degrees?
-Evidence from Labor Market Flows"
+title: "Generative AI and the Informational Value of Educational Credentials: Evidence from the Master's Margin"
 collection: publications
 permalink: /publication/07-wp-ai-masters
 category: working